thorlindberg/thesis/dissertation/4-2 background-material.md

 {"sec":"Source Material and Developer Perspectives"}

 In this section I present the information I have gathered from interviews at the company with their two engineering teams (iOS and Android), as well as the backend engineers, on the topic of interchangeable data.
-I spoke with the lead engineer on the iOS team about handling data responses in software clients.
+I spoke with the lead engineer on the iOS team about decoding data.

 <br>